Kadamba dynasty: Society

-The caste system was prevalent in the organized Hindu society with the Brahmins and the Kshatriyas at the top.
-This had a deep impact on such socially important events as marriage.
-Even Jainism and Buddhism which initially found popularity by avoiding social hierarchy began to develop the trappings of a caste-based society.
-This particular feature was, according to Singh, a unique feature of Jainism in what is modern-day Karnataka during the early medieval period.
 Both the sects of Jainism, the Digambara and the Śvetāmbara followed a strict qualification process for persons worthy of initiation.
 Jinasena's classic Adipurana counts purity of ancestry, physical health and soundness of mind as the main attributes that made a person worthy of such initiation.
 Both Jinasena and Ravisena (author of Padmapurana) discuss the existence of a varna (distinction or caste) based society and the responsibilities of each varna.

 Majumdar notes that the Buddhist and Jain literature of the period accounts for the four varna by placing the Kshatriya above the Brahmin.
 While the Brahminical literature points to a tradition that permitted a Brahmin man to marry a woman of Kshatriya caste, a Brahmin woman was not allowed to marry a non-Brahmin man.
-Just the contrary seems to be the case with Buddhist and Jain literature which deema the marriage of a Brahmin man to Kshatriya woman as unacceptable but that of a Kshatriya man to a Brahmin woman as acceptable.
+Just the contrary seems to be the case with Buddhist and Jain literature which deem the marriage of a Brahmin man to Kshatriya woman as unacceptable but that of a Kshatriya man to a Brahmin woman as acceptable.
 Thus a caste system was in play with all the three main religions of the times.
 However, Majumdar does point out the highly assimilate nature of the Hindu society where all the early invaders into India, such as the Kushans, the Greeks, the Sakas and the Parthians were all absorbed into the Hindu society without a trace of their earlier practices.

 A unique feature of medieval Indian society was the commemoration of the deceased hero by the erection of memorial stones ("hero stone").
 These stones, the inscriptions and relief sculptures on them were meant to deify the fallen hero.
 According to Upendra Singh, The largest concentration of such stones, numbering about 2650 and dated to between the fifth and thirteenth centuries, are found in the modern Karnataka region of India.
 While most were dedicated to men, a few interesting ones are dedicated to women and pets.
 The Siddhenahalli, the Kembalu and the Shikaripura hero stones extol the qualities of women who died fighting cattle rustlers or enemies.
 The Gollarahatti and the Atakur inscription are in memory of a dog that died fighting wild boar, and the Tambur inscription of a Kadamba king of the Goa branch describes his death from sorrow of losing his pet parrot to a cat, and the Kuppatur stone was in memory of a bonded servant who was given the honorific "slayer of the enemy" (ripu-mari) for bravely fighting and killing a man-eater Tiger with his club before succumbing to his injuries.